AsenCME/TravelNut/README.md

 ## Idea

 Write out your travel bucket list and get trip suggestions.
 Check off all your destinations.
 Complete fun scavenger hunts and travel challenges.
 Compete with your friends.

-Imagine all the places that you want to go to in your lifetime.
-With our app you can travel all around the globe and complete scavenger hunts, solve puzzles and compete with friends.
+Let the app to guide you through visiting all of them.

+## Inspiration

+We want to upgrade travel.
+We want to create a new way of experiencing vacations.

 ## Implementation